 Several summer festivals are also taking place in August as a continuation of previous months.

-During the month of August – Kino im Kammergarten, Open-air cinema at Belvedere Palace is a film viewing experience with themed selection of films, many English movies (or with English subtitles).
+During the month of August – Kino im Kammergarten, the Open-air cinema at Belvedere Palace is a film viewing experience with a themed selection of films, many English movies (or with English subtitles).
 By buying a ticket to the Lower Belvedere museum, you will have an entrance to see the movies as well.

 A weekend in September – The Streetlife Festival is a family-oriented event to bring to light the modern and urban side of Vienna.
 There are a series of performances, live music, info booths, and market stalls.
 More info here.